 …About your Notary Commission

 Yes.
 The law requires notaries to notify the Secretary of State’s Office within 30 calendar days of any change in name, physical or mailing address, personal email address, telephone number, and any change in employment information.
-To do so, complete and submit the Notary Information Update form.
+To do so, login to the Notary Online Portal and select, “File and Amendment” Follow the steps to enter your changed information..
 A name change also requires that you obtain a rider from your bonding company and submit that with the update form.